 Why should you choose us for your next photo adventure?

-We might be the only company in the world with a 100% success rate on Aurora photo tours.
+We might be the only company in the world with a 100% success rate on northern lights photo tours.
 The fleeting nature of the northern lights means it is naturally difficult to guarantee you will see them, but to date we have been thrilled!
-This means that all previous guests participating on multi-day tours ever since we started five years ago have seen and captured the Aurora in beautiful environments.
-We are truly dedicated to ensuring our guest’s satisfaction and proud to say that we are the winner of the TripAdvisor Certificate of Excellence Award 2014-2016.
+This means that all previous guests participating on multi-day tours ever since we started six years ago have seen and captured the Aurora in beautiful environments.
+We are truly dedicated to ensuring our guest’s satisfaction and proud to say that we are the winner of the TripAdvisor Certificate of Excellence Award 2014-2018.
 All our photographers live and comes from Swedish Lapland which means that we have a good local knowledge about being up in the mountains, important not only for safety reasons but also important for good images and stories about living in the Arctic.
 We welcome you to our own back garden.
 We have been running photo courses in Abisko and Swedish Lapland at least 10 years longer than any other company in the area.
 Our idea is that you have come to Swedish Lapland for a once in a life time experience and we will do all we can to fulfill your dream to see and photograph the Aurora and the Arctic landscape in a nice way.

 Get inspired and look at Peter Rosén’s images here: LapplandMedia

-- Tour dates 2018: February 5-10 (3 spaces left); March 7-12 (5 spaces left).
+Tour dates 2019: January 10-15 (fully booked); January 26-31 (fully booked); February 11-16 (fully booked); March 9-14 (5 spaces left).
 Other dates possible for groups on request.

-- Group size: Max 7 persons per departure.
+Group size: Max 7 persons per departure.

-- Guides: Photographer Peter Rosén and activity guides.
+Guides: Photographer Peter Rosén and activity guides.
 Bilingual Swedish and English.

-- Tour conditions: Min age 18 yrs (we do always want to talk to you if younger people would like to join this tour).
+Tour conditions: Min age 18 yrs (we do always want to talk to you if younger people would like to join this tour).
 All activities are moderate.
 The chance to see and photograph the Aurora Borealis is large but as this a natural phenomenon we can never leave any guarantee.
 The itinerary may change due to unforeseen conditions.

-- Equipment: We recommend you to bring your own portable computer and your own camera.
+Equipment: We recommend you to bring your own portable computer and your own camera.
 Canon SLR cameras, lenses from 14-500mm, tripods for all participants will be available.
 We do also bring an astro star adventurer tracker for astro images.